 Known Issues

 The Known Issues are updated periodically and designed to inform you about any issues that may not be immediately addressed in the next upcoming release.
+For the most up-to-date information, check open and pinned issues on the K3s Project Issue Tracker.
+If you are not running the most recent release of K3s, make sure to also search closed issues and release notes to ensure that your issue has not already been resolved.

-Snap Docker
+Docker Snap

 update-alternatives --set iptables /usr/sbin/iptables-legacy